readthedocs/readthedocs.org/docs/builds.rst

 If we don't find one,
 we will generate one for you.
-We will look inside a ``doc`` or ``docs`` directory first, and then default to the top-level of your documentation.
+We will look inside a ``doc`` or ``docs`` directory first, and then look within your entire project.

 Then Sphinx will build any files with an ``.rst`` extension.
 If you have a ``README.rst``,